~28% of Reading & Writing · ~15 questions per test

 How long are the passages in Craft and Structure questions?

 Most passages are 1–4 sentences for Words in Context questions and 3–8 sentences for Text Structure and Purpose questions.
 Cross-Text Connections passages are the longest, with Passage 1 and Passage 2 each running 4–8 sentences.
-The Digital SAT is designed for short, focused reading—you are not expected to read long essays.
+The test is designed for short, focused reading—you are not expected to read long essays.

 What is the hardest subtopic in Craft and Structure?